xiayh17/aimd-studio-extension/README.md

 1. Open any file with the `.aimd` extension.
 2. Click the **AIMD Preview** button in the status bar (bottom right).
 3. Alternatively, use the preview icon in the editor title bar or the context menu.
-4. Use the **Toggle Experimental Preview** command to switch between rendering engines.

 ## Extension Settings